 The number one mistake with retiring is that people are not actively seeking social connections.
 They decrease their social time instead of expanding their social time.
 Being social is one of the most essential ingredients to living a happy retired life.

-Have you ever heard from the five blue zones in the world?
-There are five “Blue Zones” in the world where people live longer.
+Have you ever heard of the five blue zones in the world?
+There are five “Blue Zones” in the world where people live longer than average.
 The regions are Ikaria, an island in Greece; Okinawa, an island in Japan; the Barbagia region of Sardinia (Italy); Loma Linda, a small city in California, and the Nicoya peninsula in Costa Rica.

 The exciting facts about the people living in these Blue Zones are that they all live a similar lifestyle.
 And engaging and being socially connected is a massive part of their daily life and one of the reasons why they live longer.